 It can certainly be said that the person who invented Cubism was Pablo Picasso.
 The breakthrough piece is quite clearly Les Demoiselles d’Avignon, which marks a sudden change in style and shows the influence of African and primitive art forms.
 The nudes in the painting have mask-like faces and are made up of sharp angular forms.
 The overall effect is one of a fractured and distorted image.
 In terms of who invented the actual name ‘Cubism’, this came about in 1908 when the artist Henri Matisse described Georges Braque’s ‘Houses at L’Estaque’ as being made up of little cubes.
-Following this the term quickly became widely adopted.
+Following this, the term quickly became widely adopted.

-Who Invented Cubism – History and Characteristics of Cubism
+Who Invented Cubism – History, and Characteristics of Cubism

-The main characteristics of Cubism were the rejection of the single viewpoint in favour of showing the fragmented subject from several different points of view, combined with the simplification of forms.
+The main characteristics of Cubism were the rejection of the single viewpoint in favor of showing the fragmented subject from several different points of view, combined with the simplification of forms.
 The Cubist artists went much further than Cezanne, representing objects as if they were visible on all sides at the same time.

 Characteristics of Cubism – Analytical Cubism (1910 – 1912)

 Two main branches of Cubism are generally acknowledged – Analytical Cubism and the later Synthetic Cubism.
 Analytical Cubism was concerned with breaking down forms analytically into simplified geometric forms across the picture.
-They were almost like drawings in the lack of colour and monochromatic concentration on line and form.
+They were almost like drawings in the lack of color and monochromatic concentration on line and form.